Tacticode/user-documentation/docs/index.md

 * [Teams & characters](game/teams.md): If you want more information about teams and characters attributes.

-* [Talent tree & spells](game/talents.md): Looking for an exhaustive list of all available skills?
+* [Talents tree & spells](game/talents.md): Looking for an exhaustive list of all available skills?

 * [Arena & rankings](game/arena.md): Everything you need to know about the arena and the ELO ranking.